crisu83/space-game/README.md

 space-game
 ==========

-A space game developed with Hatchet, a component based game engine for WinJS.
+A space game developed with Hatchet, a component based game engine for Windows 8 written in JavaScript.